 Solution to Overloading

-There is no rocket science in resolving overloading problems.
-Invite lesser people to the boat or buy a bigger boat.
-Moreover, if you smartly plan your longer trips, you can always cut down the supply quantity.
-So, it can help avoid overloading issues.
+Resolving overloading problems is not rocket science.
+Invite fewer people to the boat or buy a bigger boat.
+Moreover, if you smartly plan your more extended trips, you can always cut down the supply quantity, which can help avoid overloading issues.

 A straightforward way to check if overloading is a cause of reduced RPM is to check the speed at no load.
 If there is no difference, then load addition isn’t exactly the problem.
-However, that doesn’t mean you should go beyond the rated load values.
+However, that doesn’t mean you should exceed the rated load values.

 Some Problems Boaters Faced

 Although we have discussed most boat problems related to RPM reduction, there can be some specific and not-so-common problems.
-In this section, we will look at some of the issues faced by boat owners.
-Also, we will see what solutions worked for them.
+In this section, we will look at some of the issues faced by boat owners and see what solutions worked for them.

 Boat Quick to Crank but doesn’t Acquire RPM Above 3000

 A boat owner suggested that their boat was quick to crank.
 However, it did not exceed 3000 RPM.
-He tried changing plugs, power packs, and fuel filters, but the problem won’t go.
+He tried changing plugs, power packs, and fuel filters, but the problem wouldn’t go.

 Troubleshooting and Solution

 Upon inspection, he found that the coil signals were crossed.
 Therefore, the cylinders were firing at the wrong time.
-Hence, the engine never received enough combustion to support higher RPM.
-Moreover, the cross signaling was dangerous for the pistons.
+The engine never received enough combustion to support higher RPM, and the cross signaling was dangerous for the pistons.

 Insufficient RPM with No Apparent Flaw

 One of the boat owners claimed that they faced low RPM problems.
-However, he had newly built carburetors and pump.
-He checked for cables and installations, but there were no problems of any kind.
+However, he had newly built carburetors and pumps.
+He checked for cables and installations, but there were no problems.
 The boat was in good condition throughout.

 Troubleshooting and Solution

-When the owner inspected in detail, he found that the fuel was contaminated with water.
-Hence, there was no proper combustion, and so, the reduced RPM.
-So, he cleaned the engine and added marine additives to ensure appropriate fuel quality and combustion.
+When the owner inspected it in detail, he found that the fuel was contaminated with water.
+Hence, there was no proper combustion, and the RPM was reduced.
+He cleaned the engine and added marine additives to ensure appropriate fuel quality and combustion.

 Insufficient RPM upon an Accident